backblaze-b2-samples/fastly-b2-rust/README.md

       [local_server.dictionaries.config.contents]
-        "allow_list_bucket" = "<true, if you want to allow clients to list objects, otherwise false>" "bucket_name" = "<a bucket name, $host or $path (see above)>" "allowed_buckets" = "<a comma-separated list of buckets to which the client is allowed access when using $host or $path mode>"
-        "endpoint" = "<your B2 Bucket's S3 endpoint>"
+        "allow_list_bucket" = "<true, if you want to allow clients to list objects, otherwise false>" "bucket_name" = "<a bucket name, $host or $path (see above)>" "allowed_buckets" = "<a comma-separated list of buckets to which the client is allowed access>" "endpoint" = "<your B2 Bucket's S3 endpoint>" [local_server.dictionaries.bucket_auth]
-    [local_server.dictionaries.bucket_auth]
       # Credentials are stored separately